Tfloow/UCLatence/README.md

 ## How to run it ?

-First, make sure to get the latest version of python (I am using 3.12). then follow these steps:
+First, you need to use **python 3.11** version (we suggest you to use a virtual environnement).

 1. `git clone git@github.com:Tfloow/UCLouvainDown.git` (*or fork it*)
 2. `pip install -r requirements.txt`
-3. `flask run --host=0.0.0.0`
+3. `python app.py`

 ### Explanation of the steps

 1. Clone the repo so you can get the code
 2. In the main directory, install all needed dependencies and the correct version without hassle in one command
 3. Run the app.
-It will host locally on your pc and you can access it through other devices connected on the same network as your pc
+It will host locally on your pc.c

 ## Roadmap

 - [x] Working pages
 - [x] Home Page with links to other sub-pages
-- [ ] A nice and clear home page with all current status
+- [x] A nice and clear home page with all current status
 - [x] Deployed locally
 - [x] Deployed globally
 - [x] Tracking downtime